 You can't wait to see it in print.
 You can't imagine how it could not become a bestseller.

 Step 2: Submit.
-You finally finish your book and send it to agents and publishers.
-Their websites say you might have to wait three months to hear back, but you can’t imagine it will take them more than two weeks to realize your book needs to be published immediately.
+You finally finish your book.
+You google “how to publish a book” and send your manuscript to agents and publishers.
+Their websites say you might have to wait three months to hear back, but you can't imagine it will take them more than two weeks to realize your book needs to be published immediately.

 Step 4: Self-Publish.
 You're disappointed, sure, but this isn't 1992.
 You have other options.
 You decide to self-publish, and find a company online who will edit, design, print, and market your book for only $4,997.
 You swallow hard before writing the check, but you're sure you'll recoup your investment in no time.